cloudposse/atmos/website/docs/design-patterns/component-inheritance.md

 ## Example

 The following example shows the Atmos stack and component configurations to provision the `vpc` component into a multi-account, multi-region environment.
-In the `catalog/vpc` folder, we have the `defaults.yaml` manifest that configures the base abstract component `vpc/defaults` to be inherited by all the derived VPC components in all stacks.
+In the `catalog/vpc` folder, we have the `defaults.yaml` manifest that configures the base component `vpc/defaults` to be inherited by all the derived VPC components in all stacks.

 ```console